Moving to Philadelphia – Things to Know About Philly

 Property Prices and Rent in Philly

 Housing is one of the main reasons why people are relocating to Philadelphia.
 The average house here will cost you only two-thirds what it would in the average American town.
 The median home cost is just slightly over $150,000.
 If you would rather rent, a studio apartment will cost you $800 a month.
+Rent prices are 3,02 % lower than in, for example, some Atlanta neighborhoods.
 However, some estimates say that these numbers are about to start rising, so you better find reliable cross-country movers, book your moving services, and relocate soon.

 What Salary Do You Need to Live in Philadelphia?